andreibesleaga/universal-sql-vmm/README.md

 ### Project Summary

-This project is a microservice designed to execute SQL-like operations across multiple backends, including traditional databases, Redis, Kafka, and blockchain platforms such as Hedera Hashgraph and Hyperledger Fabric.
-The service provides a unified interface for handling SQL queries and supports multiple access protocols, ensuring versatility and ease of integration.
+This project is a microservice designed to execute SQL-like operations across multiple backends (traditional databases, Redis, Kafka, and blockchain platforms such as Hedera Hashgraph and Hyperledger Fabric).
+The service provides a unified interface for handling SQL queries and supports multiple access protocols (via REST, gRPC, WebSocket, MQTT), ensuring versatility and ease of integration.

 ### Key Features